 Often as engineers, when we map this process out, and I’ll show you some examples in a moment, we think each step in the process has equal weighting.
 There are a whole bunch of steps in a lot of processes that customers float through, and there are one or two where if it’s not good, the whole thing dies.
 So we want to identify where those key moments of truth are.

 Remember the tasks that we had for Aaron before.
 I’m going to use these tasks as an example in our curry ordering system.
 Aaron wants to be able to eat curry.
-He want to place an order, pay, pay of an IOU.
+He wants to place an order, pay, and pay off an IOU.
 Let’s start to look at what a user journey method for Aaron might look like.

 These are the steps that Aaron might take.
 He gets a reminder, he places an order, he can change his order, he makes a payment, he eats and he pays off his IOUs.
 What we then do, this is a high level thing, we actually start to flesh these out and write in very specific detail exactly what they do.
 It’s the detail that often gives you some of the insights.